boldandbrad/docs/src/docs/archive/tools/git/usage.md

 ```

 Move the commits of the current branch on top of the commits of another branch
 (bring the current branch up-to-date with reality).
+Git does this by checking
+out the source branch and replaying your commits on top of it.

 ```sh
 git rebase <branch | SHA>